 No mixer and 15 minutes prep time makes this the perfect healthy quick bread to whip up on a whim!
 All you need is one bowl and a loaf pan lined with parchment paper.

-Let’s go over a rundown of how you make it and see the recipe card at the bottom of the post for full instructions.
+Let’s go over a rundown of how to make banana bread healthy.
+See the recipe card at the bottom of the post for full instructions.

 - Mash bananas and eggs with a masher.
 I first like to mash bananas and then “whisk” eggs with the same masher.

 - Add all other wet ingredients except flour.
-“Stir” with the same masher.
+“Stir” mashed bananas, eggs, oil, applesauce and leavening agents with the same masher.
 I know, I’m fancy but there is really no need for extra tool and bowl.
 Quick bread is not a cake.

-- Add whole wheat or spelt flour and stir gently until incorporated.
+- Add whole wheat flour and stir gently until incorporated.
 Do not mix too much as bread might come out rubbery.
 Batter should be thicker than pancakes.

 - Bake at 350 degrees F for about an hour and then let cool completely before slicing.
 It will make all the difference because you will be able to slice the bread.
 Been there, done that haha.